wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/1-introduction.md

-In this module we will provide some prescriptive guidance on how organizations can govern their Power Platform environments.
-The areas we will focus on include default data groups for Data Loss Prevention (DLP) policies.
+This module provides prescriptive guidance on how organizations can govern their Power Platform environments.
+The areas of focus include default data groups for Data Loss Prevention (DLP) policies.

-We will also provide some sample DLP configurations for targeting Office 365 and Dynamics 365 users.
-In addition, we are going to explore some more advanced scenarios that include Custom connectors and managing DLP for HTTP connectors.
-As part of our Custom connector and HTTP exploration, we will also discuss some tools available to us including the Power Platform Management connectors and PowerShell Cmdlets.
+Additionally, this module provides sample DLP configurations for
+Office 365 and Dynamics 365 users.
+You will also explore more advanced scenarios that include custom connectors and managing DLP for HTTP connectors.
+As part of the custom connector and HTTP exploration, the module also discusses the available tools, including Power Platform Management connectors and PowerShell cmdlets.

-It is important to remember that every organization has different needs when it comes to governance.
-Approach the following sections as options and select to implement the solution that best aligns with your requirements.
+Every organization has different needs when it comes to governance.
+Approach the following sections as options and implement the solution that best aligns with your requirements.